Easy Tips to Getting Started With Influencer Marketing

 Consumers trust people and brands they know and respect; this is the main reason celebrity endorsements are so popular.
 When Beyoncé mentioned Red Lobster in her song “Formation,” the seafood company started trending on social media and saw a temporary increase of 33 percent in sales.

 Celebrities are influencers because they have reach and popularity.
 However, you don’t need to be a professional athlete or movie star to be an influencer.
-Companies can be influencers, websites and bloggers can have authority, even your customers can impact another person’s opinion of your brand.
+Companies can be influencers, websites, and bloggers.
+They have authority.
+Even your customers can impact another person’s opinion of your brand.

 Glossier does a great job at empowering every single customer to advocate the brand.
 When they have a new product release, they send free samples to their loyal customers and other digital influencers in the space.
 The results are organic social media posts, blog articles, reviews, and genuine excitement about the new release.

 Glossier also launched a referral program where they offer incentives to people who promote their brand online.
+Building your referral program is a great thing to promote via social media.
 Glossier shows that there is power in numbers when it comes to influencer marketing and that you can be equally successful by using a community of advocates instead of one high-profile influencer.

 Therefore, the best way to think of an influencer is as someone or something that can reach and influence the perception and activities of others.

-Influencer marketing is a digital strategy that involves an organization and influencer collaborating to promote a brand, product, initiative, or idea.
+Influencer marketing is one of many digital marketing strategies that involves an organization and influencer collaborating to promote a brand, product, initiative, or idea.
 The term itself is the tip of the iceberg.
 There are several activities that fall under the influencer marketing umbrella like: